nim-lang/website/jekyll/_posts/2018-09-11-nim-is-hiring.md

 ---
 title: "We're hiring!"
-author: The Nim Team
+author: Nim Team
+excerpt: "This is your chance to get to work with one of the leading experts in compiler development, meta programming and language design."
 ---

-# Become a Nim core developer
+## Become a Nim core developer

 Nim is proving to be an increasingly reliable workhorse for every day programming jobs since you can productively use it both client-side and